 As springtime rolls around, it’s time to start thinking about flea, tick, and heartworm preventatives.
 Bugs are on the rise as the weather gets warmer, so it’s important to protect your pet by preventing flea infestations and other itchy buggers who could cause life-threatening heartworm.

 And lastly, keep your pets hydrated!
 If they will be spending more time outside, make sure that they have plenty of fresh drinking water and shady places to hang out so that they don’t overheat.
-Never never never leave your pet in the car.
+Never leave your pet in the car.
 Even if it’s only 70 degrees outside, temperatures inside the car can reach 120 degrees within 5-10 minutes.